-1. Not Everything Is Clear From the Outset: Mary has a mother’s heart that wants to love the loves of her Son.
+1. Not Everything is Clear: Mary has a mother’s heart that wants to love the loves of her Son.
 For Mary the road was not always clear.
 There would be many trials and difficulties.
 Nevertheless, Mary is resolved to follow her Son.
 She wants to follow him, understanding the mission.
 She cares for him in every way – even spiritually.
 There were many surprises in store for her as Christ matured and prepared for his mission.
-She never expected this one: losing her son for three days, at such an early age.
+She never expected this one, losing her son for three days, at such an early age.
 Her son desired to be in his Father’s house and prepare his work.
-He loved being there and was preparing for the day when he would go out and actively do the work he had been sent to complete.
+He loved being there and was preparing for the day when he would go out and actively do the work he had been sent for.
 Mary too was preparing for that day and Christ helped her get ready.

-3. Take Mary’s Hand: We will never understand the purpose and meaning of our life unless we pray and contemplate like Mary did.
+3. Take Mary’s Hand: We will never understand what our life is for unless we pray and contemplate like Mary did.
 It takes time, patience and a great deal of simplicity and trust.
 “Blessed is she that believed that the promises made to her would be fulfilled!” exclaims her cousin Elizabeth after the annunciation by the angel Gabriel.
 We are blessed when we can believe.
 It may take a long time to see the fulfillment of God’s designs in our lives too.
-We need to be like Mary and follow through by faithfully walking the path that is marked out for us.
+We need to be like Mary and follow through by faithfully following the path that is marked out for us.
 It can be a path that is not clear.
 We don’t need to know all of what lies ahead – just where we need to walk.
-Mary identified with her Son’s mission with her whole heart.
+Mary wholeheartedly identified with her Son’s mission.
 She invites us to identify with it too.
 She will not fail to take you by the hand and lead you along that unclear, difficult and unknown path.